 One of our stops allowed us to mix our own Negroni cocktail, reportedly originating from Florence in 1919 when, after having traveled to London and tasted gin, Count Camillo Negroni asked the barman at his favorite Cafe Casoni to replace the soda in an Americano cocktail with gin, and voila, the Negroni was born.

 Samples of Tuscan delicacies are what you’ll come away with on an Eating Florence tour… it’s well worth it for a brief and interesting history lesson, too.
 And, as you finish up your tour, ask your guide for a tip on where to buy the best gelato.
 You can’t visit Florence without trying this famous ice cream.

-Drink A Negroni At The 25 Hours Hotel Companion Bar
+9. 25 Hours Hotel Companion Bar

 A stone’s throw away from the regenerated area of Santa Maria Novella, a lesser-known and more authentic Florentine neighborhood and minutes from the train station, taking up a whole block is the new 25 Hours Hotel Piazza San Paolino.